Work and mental illness

 - you can have the time to do other things during the day, such as:

 - going to therapy appointments,

 - looking after your children.

 Full-time work usually means working at least 35 hours a week.

-If you want to full-time work after a period off illness think about the following things.
+If you want to work full-time after a period of illness think about the following things.